ROCm/container-toolkit/README.md

       - The new container is created.
       - The new container is granted access to GPU 0 as no container is currently using GPU 0.
       - GPUs 1 is already being used by container `90cb29e11e83aa3ae497c68c90e1f0894b85262188c1ef9c7284457a9bc35ffd`.
 However, the new container is granted access to GPU 1 as GPU 1 has `shared` accessibility.
-      - The new container is granted access to GPU 2 as no container is curerntly using GPU 2 though GPU 2 has `exclusive` accessibility.
+      - The new container is granted access to GPU 2 as no container is currently using GPU 2 though GPU 2 has `exclusive` accessibility.
       - The container is successfully started since it has been granted access to the required GPU resources.

-  5. Resetting GPU Tracker Status
+  7. Resetting GPU Tracker Status:

       Resetting GPU Tracker clears the GPU Tracker state, i.e. the accessibility of all GPU is set to `shared` and all information about which GPUs have been made accessible in containers is cleared.
+If GPU Tracker is enabled, then after the reset operation also the GPU Tracker is enabled.
+Conversely, if GPU Tracker is cdisabled, then after the reset operation also the GOU Tracker remains disabled.

-This is primarily used in cases where the partitioning scheme of the GPUs has been altered.
-Changing the partitoning scheme of the GPUs invalidated the CDI Spec and GPU Tracker state.
-In these cases, it is recommended to:
+      Resetting GPU Tracker is primarily useful in cases where GPU Tracker is enabled and the partitioning scheme of the GPUs has been altered.
+Changing the partitioning scheme of the GPUs invalidated the CDI Spec and GPU Tracker state.
+In these cases, it is required to:
       - Stop all running containers
       - Reset GPU Tracker
       - Regenerate CDI Spec
-      - Restart contaienrs
+      - Restart containers

+      If GPU Tracker is disabled when the partitioning scheme of the GPUs have been altered, then GPU Tracker need not be reset.
+However, it is recommended to still perform the other actions.
+It makes no difference if GPU Tracker is reset when it is disabled.

       ```text
       > amd-ctk gpu-tracker status